 Meera & Meena

-And what that also means is that when "Anita and Me" approaches the subject of racism it does so in a very level headed manner, showing that it goes both ways.
+And what that also means is that when "Anita & Me" approaches the subject of racism it does so in a very level headed manner, showing that it goes both ways.
 So we have the unintentional racism of the old woman who owns the corner store who says things which she doesn't realise is racist whilst we also have Meena's family making fun of the English way of living.
 There is another element of racism in the movie which is part of the bigger storyline and not there to provide laughs but let's say it is well worked in.

-Adding to everything which for me is right about "Anita and Me" we have wonderful characters, caricatures and performances with plenty of recognizable faces such as Sanjeev Bhaskar, Ayesha Dharker, Omid Djalili, Kathy Burke, Mark Williams and of course Meera Syal plus a few which you may not instantly recognize thanks to their outfits such as Max Beesley and Lynn Redgrave.
-But the star of "Anita and Me" is Chandeep Uppal who floats through the movie so effortlessly, confidently playing Meena as if she had lived as a child growing up in 1972.
+Adding to everything which for me is right about "Anita & Me" is that we have wonderful characters, caricatures and performances with plenty of recognizable faces such as Sanjeev Bhaskar, Ayesha Dharker, Omid Djalili, Kathy Burke, Mark Williams and of course Meera Syal plus a few which you may not instantly recognize thanks to their outfits such as Max Beesley and Lynn Redgrave.
+But the star of "Anita & Me" is Chandeep Uppal who floats through the movie so effortlessly, confidently playing Meena as if she had lived as a child growing up in 1972.
 The only real criticism is not her performances but the choice to have so much narration from her character because it becomes a bit incessant.
 There is of course Anna Brewster as Anita and whilst it is hard to warm to the character of Anita, Brewster plays the dysfunctional teenager spot on.

-What this all boils down to is that "Anita and Me" is for me a companion piece to "East is East" focussing on a young girl in a 1970s village on the verge of becoming a teenager.
+What this all boils down to is that "Anita & Me" is for me a good companion piece to "East is East" focussing on a young girl in a 1970s village on the verge of becoming a teenager.
 It is full of observational humour but also a bitter sweet element which makes you think.